nutchanonj/optimization_codes/BFGS_algorithm/readme.md

-# BFGS algorithm for finding minimizer of 2-variable function.
+# BFGS algorithm for finding a minimizer of a 2-variable function.

-This work uses BFGS algorithm for finding minimizer.
+This work uses the BFGS algorithm to find a minimizer.
 The line search uses a **strong backtrack search**, which is brought from *Numerical Optimization* by Jorge Nocedal and Stephen J. Wright.

 The strong backtrack search algorithm is contained in a function `StrongBacktrack.m`.
-For further detail, please refer to the report in a pdf format.
+For further details, please refer to the report in a PDF format.
 Also, you can refer to the original work in *Numerical Optimization* by Jorge Nocedal and Stephen J. Wright.

 The BFGS algorithm is given in `BFGS.m`.